USS McCain flap prompts acting defense chief Shanahan to have aide 'look into' matter

 Shanahan added he would never disrespect the young men and women in the crew of the ship.
 He also said the military "needs to do their job" and stay out of politics.

-The White House, according to the Journal, allegedly sent U.S. Navy and Air Force officials an email requested that the ship be moved ahead of Trump's visit with the military on the USS Wasp.
+The White House, according to the Journal, allegedly sent U.S. Navy and Air Force officials an email requesting that the ship be moved ahead of Trump's visit with the military on the USS Wasp.

 Trump denied the report on Twitter, writing that he was "not informed about anything having to do with the Navy Ship USS John S. McCain during my recent visit to Japan."